Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

 where $\sigma_{ij}$ is the stress tensor in the elastic sheet, which can be decomposed into pressure $P$ and shear stress $\tilde{\sigma}$: $\sigma_{ij}= -P\delta_{ij} + \tilde{\sigma}_{ij}$.
 The resulting strain field can be written as

 where $G_{ijkl}$ is the elastic dipole propagator and $\bm{r}$ is the distance from the force dipole, see SI.
 We graphically illustrate the components of Eq. \ref{eq:2dElasticity} in Fig. \ref{fig:ablation} (B.\textit{iii}), using the Voigt tensor representation.
-In this representation, the force dipole propagator elements are organised in a matrix, which we plot in Fig. \ref{fig:ablation} (b).
-From this point, we use the normlised force dipole defined as $d_{ij}=D_{ij}/(2\pi K (1+\mu))$.
+In this representation, the force dipole propagator elements are organized in a matrix, which we plot in Fig. \ref{fig:ablation} (B).
+From this point, we use the normalized force dipole defined as $d_{ij}=D_{ij}/2K$.
 The propagator elements depend only on $\cos(2\varphi)$, $\sin(2\varphi)$, $\cos(4 \varphi)$ and $\sin(4\varphi)$, see Fig. \ref{fig:ablation} (B.\textit{iii}) and SI, consistent with the observed second and fourth angular Fourier modes in the data.
 Furthermore, all components of $G_{ijkl}$ decay in space as $r^{-2}$.
-This is consistent with the the radial profile observed in the experimental data for $m=2$ modes, see Fig.~\ref{fig:ablation} (C.\textit{ii}) and SI Fig.~4.
-Radial profile of $m=4$ modes decay faster and appear to be much more susceptible to the noise in the data.
+This is consistent with the the radial profile observed in the experimental data for $m=2$ modes, see Fig.~\ref{fig:ablation} (C.\textit{ii}) and SI Fig.~5.
+The radial profiles of $m=4$ modes are more noisy so that it is difficult to characterise the radial decay.

 Therefore, the strain field measured in the laser ablation experiments is consistent with a linear elastic response of the tissue to the force dipoles generated by the ablation.
 However, to confirm this hypothesis, we need to show that linear elastic theory can quantitatively account for the observed strain fields.